zdharma-continuum/zinit/README.md

   <summary>Here are the new features and updates added to zplugin in the last 90 days.</summary>

 * 25-11-2019
-  - A new subcommand `run` that executes a command in the given plugin directory.
+  - A new subcommand `run` that executes a command in the given plugin's directory.
 It has an `-l` option that will reuse the previously provided plugin.
-So that you can
+So that it's possible to do:
-    do:

     ```zsh
     zplg run my/plugin ls